 Fisheries Conservation Foundation

-HRU is an avid supporter of the Fisheries Conservation Foundation whose mission is to promote a better understanding of marine and freshwater fishery resources among fishery users, the general public, and political decision makers, and to encourage the enlightened management of fisheries resources for their optimum use and enjoyment by the public.
+HRU is an avid supporter of the Fisheries Conservation Foundation whose mission is to promote a better understanding of marine and freshwater fishery resources among fishery users, the general public, and political decision makers, and to encourage the enlightened management of fisheries resources for their optimal use and enjoyment by the public.
 The FCF's work ranges from mahseer studies in Bhutan to flats fisheries research in the Bahamas and beyond.
 For more information, visit the FCF website here.

 International Mahseer Conference